Child Hunger Resources

 Community-wide 5K Walk, Run, Bike

-Engage the community in a 1K or 5K.
+Engage the community in a 1-mile or 5K.
 Provide the sign up forms, sponsor sheets, map, and more.
 Invite your community to take a bite out of child hunger together.

 Plant a garden and donate the homegrown veggies to local organizations who can use it in their program or distribute the food.